Machine Translation

 Supported Engines

-GL Strings offers an integration with GlobalLink Now, TransPerfect’s proprietary machine translation (MT) technology.
+GL Strings offers an integration with GlobalLink Now, TransPerfect’s proprietary machine translation technology.

 By default, we use TransPerfect’s generic neural machine translation engines.
 This feature is available to all users in GL Strings, regardless of their license type.